 The Group shall apply retrospectively these amendments for annual periods beginning on or after 1 January 2022 with earlier application permitted.
-However, the amendment published on 15 July 2020, IASB decided to defer the effective date of IAS 1 until 1 January 2023.
+However, according to the amendment published on 15 July 2020, IASB decided to defer the effective date of IAS 1 until 1 January 2023.
+The Group does not expect that application of these amendments to IAS 1 will have significant impact on its consolidated financial statements.